gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 In this workshop we will work with [dbt](https://www.getdbt.com/).

 The same raw data as in the [Object Storage Workshop](../02a-minio-object-storage/README.md) will be used.
 We will show later how to re-upload the files, if you no longer have them available.

+## What you will learn

+- How to set up a dbt project connected to a Spark backend
+- How to define dbt models (SQL `SELECT` statements) that transform raw data into refined layers
+- How to run and test dbt models using the dbt CLI
+- How dbt manages table/view creation and incremental updates in the Hive Metastore
+- How to use dbt's lineage graph and documentation features

+## Prerequisites

+- The **Data Platform** described [here](../01-environment) is running and accessible
+- Workshop 2a ([Working with MinIO Object Storage](../02a-minio-object-storage)) completed — airport and flight data must be in MinIO
+- The Hive Metastore is running and accessible (included in the data platform)
+- dbt with the `dbt-spark` adapter installed (instructions provided in the workshop)

 ## Prepare the raw data, if no longer available

 The data needed here has been uploaded in [Workshop 2 - Working with MinIO Object Storage](../02a-minio-object-storage).
 You can skip this section, if you still have the raw data available in MinIO.
 We are using the `mc` command to load the raw airport and flight data: